digidem/comapeo-desktop/docs/DEVELOPMENT.md

   - Easier to debug because you don't have to spend as much time to figure out which directory to look at (it changes based on operating system)
 - If you want to change the `userData` directory, define an environment variable called `USER_DATA_PATH` that can be used when calling `npm start`.
 For example, running `USER_DATA_PATH=./my_data npm start` will create a `my_data` directory relative to the project root.
 This is useful for creating different "profiles" and isolating data for the purpose of testing features or reproducing bugs
 - **If you are installing a package that is only going to be used by code the renderer (e.g. a React component library), you most likely should install it as a dev dependency instead of a direct dependency**.
 This differs from typical development workflows you see elsewhere, but the reasoning is that during the packaging stage of the app, [`@electron/packager`](https://github.com/electron/packager) avoids copying dev dependencies found in the `node_modules` directory.
 Since we bundle our renderer code, we do not need to copy over these dependencies, which results in a significant decrease in disk space occupied by the app.
+- We use [`debug`](https://github.com/debug-js/debug) for much of our logging in the main process.
+In order to see them, you can specify the `DEBUG` environment variable when running the app e.g. `DEBUG=comapeo:* npm start`.

 ### Helpful tips about configuration